NotionCue

 }

-WebMCP is developed by the W3C's Web Machine Learning Community Group, with a draft dated mid-June 2026 — explicitly a Draft Community Group Report, not yet a ratified W3C Standard, and available behind an Origin Trial starting in Chrome 149 as of June 2026.
-Unlike every other check in this category, which concerns server-side discovery documents, WebMCP is a browser JavaScript API: it lets your page register callable tools directly in the browser's model-context runtime while the user is actively viewing the page, so an agent operating within that same browser session can invoke your page's own functions — booking a meeting, submitting a contact form, running a search — without needing a separate server-side MCP connection at all:
+This capability is being developed through a W3C community group process — currently a draft report rather than a ratified standard, and available in some browsers only behind an experimental trial as of mid-2026.
+Unlike every other check in this category, which concerns server-side discovery documents, this is a browser-native API: it lets your page register callable tools directly in the browser's model-context runtime while the user is actively viewing the page, so an agent operating within that same browser session can invoke your page's own functions — booking a meeting, submitting a contact form, running a search — without needing a separate server-side connection at all:

 // Registers tools directly in the browser session